taogen-docs/resources-of-learning/directions/go-resources.md

 </details>

-Advanced
+### Advanced

+Dive into

 - Go Cookbook: Expert Solutions for Commonly Needed Go Tasks (2023) by Sau Sheong Chang
 - Mastering Go: Leverage Go's expertise for advanced utilities, empowering you to develop professional software (4th, 2024) by Mihalis Tsoukalos
 - Go for DevOps: Learn how to use the Go language to automate servers, the cloud, Kubernetes, GitHub, Packer, and Terraform (2022) by John Doak (Author), David Justice
 - System Programming Essentials with Go: System calls, networking, efficiency, and security practices with practical projects in Golang (2024) by Alex Rios
 - Network Programming with Go: Code Secure and Reliable Network Services from Scratch (2021) by Adam Woodbeck
+- Pro Go: The Complete Guide to Programming Reliable and Efficient Software Using Golang (2022) by Adam Freeman

-- Concurrency
+Concurrency

 - **Concurrency in Go: Tools and Techniques for Developers** (2017) by Katherine Cox-Buddy
 - Learn Concurrent Programming with Go (2024) by James Cutajar

-- Efficient
+Efficient

 - Efficient Go: Data-Driven Performance Optimization by Bartlomiej Plotka
 - 100 Go Mistakes and How to Avoid Them (2022) by Teiva Harsanyi

+Functional Programming

+- Functional Programming with Go: Functional design and implementation in Go (2024) by Amrit Pal Singh
+- Functional Programming in Go: Apply functional techniques in Golang to improve the testability, readability, and security of your code (2023) by Dylan Meeus
+- Learning Functional Programming in Go: Change the way you approach your applications using functional programming in Go (2017) by Lex Sheehan

 Code Practice